Christopher H. Browne

-Christopher H. Browne (1946 – December 13, 2009) was a famous value investor, and longtime director at the firm Tweedy, Browne.
-Browne was often known as one of the best value investors ever.
+Christopher H. Browne (1946 – December 13, 2009) was a famous American value investor, and longtime director at the firm Tweedy, Browne.
+Browne was called "one of the best value investors in the world" by Morgan Stanley funds manager Barton Biggs.

 Biography

 Early life

 He graduated from the University of Pennsylvania in 1969 with a B.A. in history.

 Career

 He started his career at the firm Tweedy, Browne, co-founded by his father Howard Browne and a favorite brokerage firm among prominent value investors like Benjamin Graham and Warren Buffett.
 His success as an investor and shareholder, who held business management accountable, was renowned.
 For example, both Tweedy, Browne's Value and Global Value Funds outperformed market averages between 1993 and 2009.
 In 2003, Browne was the first to publicly speak up about irregularities in Conrad Black's management of Hollinger, reporting Black to the Securities and Exchange Commission.
 Black was forced out later that year and ultimately convicted of fraud.

 In 2006 Browne authored a book, The Little Book of Value Investing, in order to teach ordinary investors the principles used throughout his career.